npup/config-helper-rollup/README.md

         production: "NODE_ENV",     // a hard boolean flag - OR a string that says which node.env property to look at (if that property is not exactly equal to "development", mode is considered to be "production")

-        minimize:   null,           // if not an explicit boolean, it will be the same as the "is production" flag (see options#production)
+        minify:   null,           // if not an explicit boolean, it will be the same as the "is production" flag (see options#production)
     }